 And although video calls didn't become a reality in 1912, as the Chicago Day Book predicted ...

 ... they did become a reality.
 Timeless ideas, it turns out, often just have to wait for technology to catch up with them.
-Other ideas eventually recede.
+Impossibility is either realized or bides its time.

 The promise of a mind-reading machine was, in its day, a sort of shorthand for what might be technologically possible.
-And a willingness to believe—or at least to explore—such an idea reflects the kind of optimism that's still essential to invention.
+And a willingness to believe—or at least to explore—such an idea reflects the kind of optimism that is still essential to invention.
 The culture of what could be is part of how we organize all kinds of ideas about the world.
-It's in that same spirit today that we talk about the promises of stem cell research and gene therapies, advances in cryogenics and artificial intelligence, the search for life on other planets, etc.
+It is in that same spirit today that we talk about the promises of stem cell research, gene therapies, advances in cryogenics, artificial intelligence, the search for life on other planets, &c.

 And yet there's an irresistible construct about technology of the past, a way of thinking that obsesses over what we got wrong.
-It's that part of you that says: Of course we don't have mind-reading devices.
+It's that part of you that says: Of course we don't have mind-reading devices or where’s my jetpack?
 And this is kind of funny because we tend to swing to the opposite extreme when considering possibilities for the future.
-A machine that does simple math isn't just a useful new tool but something that "will supplant brains."
+A machine that does simple math isn't just a useful new tool but something that “will supplant brains.”